Get A Quote

 4) Highly adaptable to business changes

 Already certified?
 Go further with the Practitioner upgrade!
-Register with our Agile Project Management Practitioner Upgrade (Agile PM®).
+Register with the Agile Project Management Practitioner Upgrade (Agile PM®) Course today!

-Feature Driven Development (FDD) is a model-driven, Agile framework focused on building and delivering features small, client-valued functions, quickly and frequently.
-It’s especially suited for larger teams and complex systems that benefit from a clear structure.
+Feature Driven Development (FDD) is a model-driven, Agile framework focused on building and delivering features, small, client-valued functions, quickly and frequently.
+It’s especially suited for larger teams and complex systems that benefit from a defined structure and modelling approach.

 Core Principles of FDD